Phil MeekinView Profile

-If you are operating your business as a sole trader or in a traditional partnership, you need advice from an accountant or solicitor as to whether this is the best way forward.
-If you suffer a large bad debt which leaves you short of cash you are personally liable for any debts you have accumulated.
+If you are operating your business as a sole trader or a traditional partnership, you need advice from an accountant or solicitor as to whether this is the best way forward.
+If you suffer a sizeable bad debt which leaves you short of cash, you are personally liable for any debts you have accumulated.
 In a worst-case scenario, this means you could face personal bankruptcy.

-In contrast, if your business operates through a limited company or a limited liability partnership (LLP), in most circumstances you are not personally liable for business debts unless you have given a personal guarantee or indemnity or have operated outside of the law.
+By contrast, if your business operates through a limited company or a limited liability partnership (LLP), in most circumstances you are not personally liable for business debts; unless you have given a personal guarantee or indemnity, or have operated outside of the law.

-If you are entering a contract with the main contractor it is always sensible to let a solicitor cast an eye over the terms.
+If you are entering a contract, it is always sensible to let a solicitor cast an eye over the terms.
 It is essential to know what the conditions and risks are before you commit yourself.

 What if you are owed money by Carillion?

-The best place to start is by taking professional advice.
-At Wilson Field we deal with distressed businesses day in, day out.
-That’s all we do.
+If you’re a casualty of Carillion, the best place to start is by taking professional advice.
+At Wilson Field, we deal with distressed businesses day in, day out.
 We can outline what options are available and exactly how they will affect you.
-No matter how hopeless you may think your situation is, we can point you in the right direction and enable you to face the future and rebuild your finances.
+No matter how hopeless you may think your situation is, we can point you in the right direction, enable you to face the future and rebuild your finances.